 Three effective defenses to CRS 18-5-211 charges are:

-- you had no intent to defraud,
+- You had no intent to defraud,

-- you were falsely accused, or
+- You were falsely accused, or

-- the police committed misconduct.
+- The police committed misconduct.

 In this article, our Denver Colorado criminal defense attorneys will address:

-- 8. Recent high-profile insurance fraud cases
+- 8. Recent Cases

 - 9. Related Offenses

-- Additional resources
+- Additional Resources

 Insurance fraud is trying to get undeserved benefits from an insurer, such as financial profit.
 This becomes a Colorado crime when you have the intent to defraud.
 Mistakenly filing a false claim is no crime.